TREASURIES-Prices dip as investors buy stocks; eyes on Boston

 The 10-year TIPS breakeven rate was up 4.40 basis points from late Thursday at 2.31 percentage points.

-The U.S. Treasury plans to auction two-year notes on Tuesday next week, five-year notes on Wednesday and seven-year notes on Thursday.
+The U.S. Treasury also plans to auction notes next week: two-year notes on Tuesday, five-year notes on Wednesday and seven-year notes on Thursday.